-The legacy of the Help to Buy scheme
+The Legacy of the Help to Buy Scheme

 What was Help to Buy?